damienallen/studio-iza-slodka/README.md

 - node & npm
 - yarn
-- make
+- make (optional)

 ### Wordpress

-This repository is used to build and deploy wordpress theme for izaslodka.com
+This repository is used to build and deploy wordpress theme for the [izaslodka.com](izaslodka.com) website.

 ### Webpack